 When I first read Jason Vale's book about a 7 day juice cleanse I couldn't get my head around the fact I wouldn't be eating for a week!
 I'm somebody who loves food.
 I enjoy every aspect of eating.
 The process of cooking, the social element of dinner with friends, I have a real love of food in every sense.
 Going without chewing for one week seemed crazy.

-That first juice cleanse was tough!
+That first 5 day juice cleanse was tough!
+I didn't know what to expect.
 At the time I was doing it for weight loss, I wanted more energy & to stop feeling so tired and lethargic all the time.
-Like so many people I did the cleanse, lost the weight and then went back to eating cr*p a week later!
+I did the full 7 day juice challenge in the end but like so many people I did the cleanse, lost the weight and then went back to eating cr*p a week later!
 So it wasn't really a very successful experiment.
 The juicer went to the back of the cupboard & it wasn't until two years later when I learned Jason had also struggled with psoriasis and used juicing to heal, that I brought the juicer back out again and began viewing the process very differently.
 No longer was this going to be a fad diet.
 I was committed to learning more and began again on a 3 day greens cleanse.

 The intention with juicing is not to eat.
 You're giving your body a rest from having to breakdown foods.
 You might have read in the past about the benefits of fasting - especially when it comes to our skin.
 Juicing is essentially a less extreme form of fasting - in fact some people call it a 'juice fast'.
 You're still feeding your body the vitamins & nutrients it needs, but it doesn't have to work hard to digest them.